BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 Now we have our Slack bot setup, let's grab out token keys.

-- In the navigation bar, locate the Features section and click the `OAuth & Permission` tab
+* In the navigation bar, locate the Features section and click the `OAuth & Permission` tab

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1565604021/blog/0004/capture16.png)

 You'll see two Access Tokens

-- OAuth Access Token
+* OAuth Access Token
-- Bot User OAuth Access Token
+* Bot User OAuth Access Token

 Copy the **Bot User OAuth Access Token**

-> This would change everytime you Reinstall this app or when you install it in another workspace.
+> This would change every time you Reinstall this app or when you install it in another workspace.
 The token should start with `xoxb-`
+>
 > Keeping credentials secure is important whether you're developing open source libraries and tools, internal integrations for your workspace, or Slack apps for distribution to workspaces across the world. - Slack

 This is why we have installed Dotenv and we'll set that up in the next section.